 Thanks to the rise in virtual running events, it’s now possible to take part in some of the world’s biggest running challenges online.
-In this blog I’d like to highlight some of the best virtual running events in 2020.
+In this blog I’d like to highlight some of the best virtual running events.

 If your race has been cancelled and you’re trying to isolate yourself, then a virtual running challenge like the ones listed below are made for you.